-The disposable mindset of product manufacturing in the last few decades has been leading to a counter-movement in the USA: The Right To Repair.
-This is not a new concept, humans have been opting to repair their things since the time that we realize that making stuff is hard, expensive and resource-heavy.
-The change in approach from the repairable to the disposable is a new one, it is as recent as the last 40-50 years.
+The disposable mindset of product manufacturing in the last few decades has led to a growing counter-movement in the US: The Right To Repair.
+This is not a new concept; humans have been opting to repair their things since realizing that making stuff is hard, expensive and resource-heavy.
+The change in approach from the repairable to the disposable is relatively recent - just the last 40-50 years.

 With the development of cheaper plastics, simpler injection molding processes, and mass global economics, manufacturing became cheap and fast.
 So cheap in fact, that lately, it has been just easier to buy than fix, which leads companies to make things even cheaper and more disposable.
 Part of the process was to simplify designs, opting for glue rather than screws, dedicated and proprietary tools vs generic ones.
-That, in turn, made us greedier for cheaper and newer, but that is not the only part of the equation; it is not just us, but the manufacturing companies.
+That, in turn, made us greedier for cheaper and newer.
+But that is not the only part of the equation; manufacturing companies are also complicit.

-The increase in computing—and the fact that there is a mini-computer in just about anything—means that aging technologies and dust/water/airtight designs have become an issue.
+The increase in computing—and the fact that there is a mini-computer in just about everything—means that aging technologies and dust/water/airtight designs have become an issue.
 As a result, manufacturers developed sleeker, slimmer and more streamlined designs that were impossible to open, fix, replace or update.
-Now, when something is broken, it must be taken care of in a dedicated service provider (have you tried to replace a cell battery in the last 3 years?) or better, just get a new one.
+Now, when something is broken, it must be taken care of by a dedicated service provider (have you tried to replace a cell phone battery in the last 3 years?) or better, just get a new one.
 The idea that we buy a new supercomputer for hundreds of dollars every year or two and replace it, again and again, is absurd.
-And so came the "Right To Repair" movement.
+And so, the "Right To Repair" movement formed.

 The Right To Repair

-The Right To Repair movement aims to create legislation on state and federal levels to restore the ability to fix goods, mainly anything that has a microchip in it.
+The Right To Repair movement aims to create legislation at both the state and federal levels to restore the ability to fix goods, mainly anything that has a microchip in it.